 Birthdays.
 When I was young it was all about the celebration.
 My mom would decorate our kitchen table and I couldn’t wait to run downstairs in the morning.
 My dad was creative and would make the most amazing cake.
 Always something adorable and well thought-out.
 Birthdays seem quite different now.
 This was the first one without my parents.
 I know my dad was smiling down from heaven but it felt odd not having him show up, mom at his side, on my doorstep.
 And by odd, I mean empty and sad.
+Our family of five now two.
 We all have those pockets of emptiness.
 Life carves them out whether we are ready for them or not.
 So it’s our job to acclimate.
 Should we choose to.

 Choices.
 We are faced with a million each day.
 If you have young children the choices can seem overwhelming.
 Breastfeed or bottle?
 Prepare your own food or buy it?
 Sleep train or don’t?
 And each choice seems to carry a weight of judgement.
 What am I supposed to do?
 What will people think if I do this or that?
 Not sure what it is about our culture that feels the need to judge.
 Misplaced energy if you ask me.
 What a force we would all be if we stayed in our own lane.
 Full speed ahead.